DaffaOnielda/DaffaOnielda/README.md

 <!-- MINI ABOUT -->
 <div align="center">

-​I look at data, business, and finance, and try to make sense of the chaos.
-I casually (not everytime obvs) spend my time playing around with data, business, and finance meet.
-I mostly taking random numbers and turning them into things that hopefully and actually make sense.
-Always down to learn a new tool, tinker with random ideas, and build stuff for the real world (hopefully helpful).
+​I casually (not everytime obvs) spend my time playing around with data.
+Mostly around business, economics, and finance.
+I mostly take random numbers and turning them into things that hopefully and actually make sense.
+Always down to learn a new tool, tinker with random ideas, and build stuff for the real world (hopefully useful enough).
 Honestly just following my curiosity wherever it takes me! :)

 <br>